JeaustinRodriguez/Self-Hosted/README.md

 # Self-Hosted
-How to create a self-hosted agent
+Short guide to tow to create a self-hosted agent for DevOps